Acrylates / Industrial Reactive Compounds

 The exposure story that made acrylamide a household word, though, is dietary.
 In 2002, Swedish researchers discovered that acrylamide forms in food through the Maillard reaction — the same browning chemistry that gives fried and baked foods their flavour — when the amino acid asparagine reacts with reducing sugars at temperatures above roughly 120 °C. Fries, chips, crackers, toast, biscuits, and coffee are common sources.
 This dietary route dominates total human exposure for non-smokers.

 IARC classifies acrylamide as Group 2A, probably carcinogenic to humans.
-Peer-reviewed — IARC Monograph 60 The mechanism is well-characterized: the body metabolizes acrylamide (via the enzyme CYP2E1) to glycidamide, a reactive epoxide that forms DNA adducts — the molecular basis of its genotoxicity.
+Regulatory — IARC Monograph 60 The mechanism is well-characterized: the body metabolizes acrylamide (via the enzyme CYP2E1) to glycidamide, a reactive epoxide that forms DNA adducts — the molecular basis of its genotoxicity.
 The U.S. National Toxicology Program lists it as reasonably anticipated to be a human carcinogen, and at higher occupational doses acrylamide is also a peripheral neurotoxicant.
 Regulatory — NTP, EPA IRIS

 How it intersects the bedroom